-We explore critically developments in digital data, information and knowledge, how they are constituted within wider socio-cultural and political economic contexts and the implications for social justice.
+We explore from a critical perspective developments in digital data, information and knowledge, how they are constituted within wider socio-cultural and political economic contexts and the implications for social justice.

-As a group, we engage with the production and role of data and information in contemporary issues such as social activism, citizen creativity, scholarly innovation, learning and algorithmic processes.
+As a group, we engage with the production, role and implications of data and information in contemporary issues such as citizen creativity, scholarly innovation, learning, scientific innovation and public health.
 We offer critical reflection on the possibilities and politics of studying society through “big data”, including data from social media, health information systems or self-tracking.
 We participate in the growing field of Research on Research

 We develop theoretically informed and methodologically innovative research on data, information and knowledge in digital societies.
-We draw on diverse theoretical influences including practice theory, innovation diffusion theory, social informatics, critical political economy and assemblage theory.
+We draw on diverse theoretical influences including practice theory, innovation diffusion theory, social informatics, and critical data & algorithmic studies.

 We are involved in projects using a range of quantitative and qualitative methodologies including data mining, co-production, (digital) ethnography and visual research methods.

-We are an outward-looking group, keen to develop further our high impact collaborations with organisations and practitioners outside academia, as well as to forge creative interdisciplinary connections with other researchers.
+We are an outward-looking group of researchers, keen to develop further our high impact collaborations with organisations and practitioners outside academia, as well as to forge creative interdisciplinary connections with other researchers.

 Within Sheffield we are part of the Faculty of Social Sciences Digital Society Network.